jblevins32/Autonomous_Mobile_Robot_via_Machine_Learning/README.md

 Autonomous Mobile Robot via Machine Learning - CS7641 - Machine Learning
 =============================

-The objective of this project is to develop autonomous, non-holonomic mobile robot ML algorithms that must navigate a Turtlebot3 through an environment to capture a care package
+The objective of this project is to develop autonomous, mobile robot ML algorithms that must navigate a Turtlebot3 through an environment to capture a care package

 # Table of Contents
 <!--ts-->